MMV-Lab/im2im-paper/manuscript.md

 This inspires us to develop *MMV_Im2Im* to facillitate research in image-to-image transformation with special focus on biomedical applications.

 First of all, different from general computer vision datasets, such as ImageNet [@doi:10.1109/CVPR.2009.5206848], where the images are usually small 2D RGB images (e.g., 3 x 256 x 256 pixels), biomedical applications usually involves large-scale high dimensional data (e.g., 500 images of 4 x 128 x 2048 x 2048 voxels).
-To deal with this issue, we employ the PersistentDataset in MONAI [@doi:10.5281/zenodo.4323059] with partial loading and sampling support, as well as delayed image reading powered by aicsimageio [@doi:10.5281/zenodo.6585658] as default (configurable if another dataloader is preferred).
+To deal with this issue, we employ the PersistentDataset in MONAI [@doi:10.5281/zenodo.4323059] with partial loading and sampling support, as well as delayed image reading powered by aicsimageio [@aicsimageio] as default (configurable if another dataloader is preferred).
 As a result, in our stress test, training a 3D nuclei instance segmentation model with more than 125,000 3D images can be conducted efficiently in a day, even with limited resource.

 Second, because microscopy data is not restricted to 2D, we re-implement common frameworks, such as fully convolutional networks (FCN), conditional generative models, cycle-consistent generative models, etc., in a generic way to easily switch between different dimensionalities for training.
 During inference, up to 5D images (channel x time x Z x Y x X) can be directly loaded as the input without pre-splitting into smaller 2D/3D chunks.

 Third, the toolbox pre-packs common functionalities specific to microscopy images.
 For example, we incorporate the special image normalization method introduced in [@doi:10.1038/s41592-018-0111-2], where only the middle chunk along Z dimension of 3D microscopy images will be used for calculating the mean and standard deviation of image intensity for standard normalization.
 Also, 3D light microscopy images are usually anisotropic, i.e., much lower resolution along Z than XY dimension.
 So, we adopt the anisotropic variation of UNet as proposed in [@doi:10.1101/491035].

 Finally, to deploy the model in production, a model trained on small 3D patches sometimes need to be applied not only on much large images.
-Combining the efficient data handling of aicsimageio [@doi:10.5281/zenodo.6585658] and the sliding window inference with gaussian weighted blending, the toolbox can yield efficient inference without visible stitching artifacts in production.
+Combining the efficient data handling of aicsimageio [@aicsimageio] and the sliding window inference with gaussian weighted blending, the toolbox can yield efficient inference without visible stitching artifacts in production.

 All in all, the *MMV_Im2Im* toolbox stands on the shoulders of many giants in the open-source software and ML engineering communities (pytorch-lightning, MONAI, aicsimageio, etc.) and is systematically designed for image-to-image transformation R&D for biomedical applications.
 The source code of *MMV_Im2Im* is available at <https://github.com/MMV-Lab/mmv_im2im>.
 This manuscript is generated with open-source package Manubot [@doi:10.1371/journal.pcbi.1007128].
 The manuscript source code is available at <https://github.com/MMV-Lab/im2im-paper>.